PourushPawar/Network-analysis-lab/README.md

 # 🛡️ Network Analysis Lab

-## 📖 Network Traffic Analysis & Service Enumeration using Nmap and Wireshark

 ## 📌 Overview

 This project demonstrates a basic SOC Analyst home lab where Nmap and Wireshark were used to perform host discovery, port scanning, operating system detection, and packet analysis in a controlled environment.